ericung/notesaboutlife/README.md

 # All about women

-1. Girls take after their dads
+1. Girls take after their dads through their jeans and their genes

 Some guys trash girls, some make them more beautiful, others in between